Connect with us

 A diver with a collection bag retrieves corals from a stand underwater.

 Marine scientist Ken Nedimyer collects still-healthy elkhorn coral fragments for moving.
-The tree structure keeps the corals of harmful algae.
+The tree structure keeps the corals free of harmful algae.

 Reef Renewal USA